Vodafone broadband plans

-- Not all connection types are available everywhere, so make sure to enter your address on Vodafone’s website to find out what you can get.
+- Not all Vodafone broadband plans are available everywhere, so make sure to enter your address on Vodafone’s website to find out what you can get.

 - Broadband speeds can vary due to factors such as wiring, your hardware technology, how many people are using the service and environmental factors.

-- If you join a plan and receive the $200 broadband credit but decide to terminate your contract early, Vodafone will recover this amount.
+- If you join a plan and receive an account credit but decide to terminate your contract early, Vodafone will recover this amount.

 - Vodafone TV is not available everywhere.